-A downgrade is unlikely, as evidenced by the stable outlook currently assigned to the government of France's, and in turn CDC's, long-term ratings.
-However, both ratings would come under downward pressure if the reforms implemented since 2017 were to be reversed over the coming years with materially negative medium-term implications for growth, or if the unavoidable temporary increase in the budget deficit and debt ratio due to the coronavirus outbreak were not corrected again over the coming years.
+A downgrade is unlikely, as evidenced by the stable outlook currently assigned to the government of France's, and in turn CDC's, long term ratings.
+However, both ratings would come under downward pressure if the reforms implemented since 2017 were to be reversed over the coming years with materially negative medium-term implications for growth, or if the unavoidable temporary increase in the budget deficit and debt ratio's trajectory due to the coronavirus outbreak were not corrected again over the coming years.

-Similarly, should we perceive a weakening in CDC's operational or financial integration with the French State, a downgrade of the institution's long-term ratings could be triggered.
+Additionally, should we perceive a weakening in CDC's operational or financial integration with the French State, the long-term ratings could be downgraded.